DISPLAY PANEL | OUR HOME

-With the purpose of raising questions about the identity of the design made by Brazilian professionals, the panel presents 12 proposals of objects thought as symbolic representative of the “our house”, the Brazilian house; or what these chosen designers conceived as an idea of objects for the contemporary Brazilian house.
-The participants come from different regions of the country, with the aim of presenting the plurality of Brazilian cultures, accents and landscapes, bringing together works by Ronald Sasson, Inês Schertel, Guto Requena, Carol Gay, Gustavo Martini, Andrea Bandoni, Studio MK27, Plataforma4, Mule Preta, Alva Design and Adolini+Simonini.
-The set design is inspired by the Studio MK27’s “Memories Cut Out” project.
+With the purpose of raising questions about the identity of the design made by Brazilian professionals, the panel presented 12 proposals for objects thought to be symbolic representatives of “our house”, the Brazilian house; or what these chosen designers conceived, as an idea of objects for the contemporary Brazilian house.
+Participants come from different regions of the country, in order to present the plurality of Brazilian cultures, accents and landscapes, bringing together works by Ronald Sasson, Inês Schertel, Guto Requena, Carol Gay, Gustavo Martini, Andrea Bandoni, Studio MK27, Plataforma4, Mula Preta, Alva Design and Adolini+Simonini.
+The scenography was inspired by the project in “Recut Memories”, by Studio MK27.

-Installed in front of MCB’s restaurant, the exhibit depicts, through objects made by the 3D printing technique, the participants’ response from curators expressed in objects and prototypes that were also presented at this year’s Design Week in Milan. of the “Be Brazil” program organized by the Brazilian Agency for the Promotion of Exports and Investments (Apex-Brasil).
+Installed in front of the MCB restaurant, the panel portrayed, through objects manufactured using the 3D printing technique, the response of the participants provoked by the curators, expressed in objects and prototypes that were also presented at the Design Week in Milan in 2018, inside of the “Be Brazil” program organized by the Brazilian Export and Investment Promotion Agency (Apex-Brasil).

-The Museu da Casa Brasileira, an institution of the São Paulo State Department of Culture, is dedicated to the preservation and diffusion of the material culture of the Brazilian house, being the only museum in the country that specializes in architecture and design.
-The MCB program includes temporary and long-term exhibitions, with an agenda that also includes activities of the educational service, debates, lectures and publications contextualizing the museum’s vocation for the formation of a critical thinking in themes such as architecture, urbanism, housing, economy urban mobility and sustainability.
-Among its innumerable initiatives, the MCB Design Prize, the main award of the segment in the country, made since 1986; and the Casas do Brasil project, to rescue and preserve memory about the rich diversity of the country.
+The Museu da Casa Brasileira, an institution of the Secretariat of Culture and Creative Economy of the State of São Paulo that celebrated its 50th anniversary in 2020, is dedicated to the preservation and dissemination of the material culture of the Brazilian house, being the only museum in the country specializing in architecture and design.
+The MCB’s program includes temporary and long-term exhibitions, with an agenda that also includes educational service activities, debates, lectures and publications contextualizing the museum’s vocation for the formation of critical thinking on themes such as architecture, urbanism, housing, economy creative, urban mobility and sustainability.
+Among its numerous initiatives, the MCB Design Award, the main award in the segment in the country, held since 1986, stand out; and the Casas do Brasil project, to rescue and preserve the memory of the rich diversity of living in the country.